Everything you wanted to know about probiotics

 The microbiome is the ecosystem of microorganisms living within the body.
 While there are different microbiomes in different areas of the body, the most well-studied is the microbiome in the digestive tract.
 More probiotic, beneficial bacteria inhabit this microbiome than we have cells in our entire body, which means the gut microbiome is incredibly complex and vital to our overall health and wellness.

-The beneficial bacteria in our gut microbiome are essential to a balanced immune system, digestion, regulation of the gastrointestinal system, and regulation of gut inflammation.
-By occupying space and producing vitamins and natural antimicrobial compounds, they protect the body against pathogens, infections, and dysbiosis.
+The beneficial bacteria in our gut microbiome are essential to a balanced immune system, digestion, and regulation of the gastrointestinal system.
+They serve many functions including crowding out bad bacteria and producing vitamins and natural antimicrobial compounds.

 Because the American diet has increased intake of processed foods, along with the over-prescription of antibiotics, many people discover they have a disruption in their microbiome, leading to a decrease in essential beneficial bacteria.
 A decrease in probiotic bacteria can result in dysbiosis, a concomitant increase in pathogenic bacteria, and an overgrowth of yeast.
 Dysbiosis can lead to an imbalance of the immune system, with a decrease in immune tolerance and an increase in the risk for autoimmune disease.
 Dysbiosis is also an inflammatory state, which is known to contribute to the development of autoimmune diseases and chronic digestive issues.